pglen/pyvserv/README.md

 to use pyvserv with  particular data directory, use the -r option.

- On Debian and newer (23+) Ubuntu the system needs the --break-system-packages on pip. (unless one creates a venv for it)
+ On Debian and newer (23+) Ubuntu the system needs the --break-system-packages on pip. (unless one creates a venv for it) This is a cutionary arrangement for the OS, pyvserv does not break anything.

     pip install pyvserv --break-system-packages